 The No Action Alternative would result in the potential for long-term adverse impacts to health and safety because the Causeway Bridge would not be replaced, and there would be an increasing risk for the bridge to fail a safety inspection.
-In the event the existing bridge failed an inspection, NASA would close the bridge temporarily, or permanently, as needed, and there would be no way for vehicles (including emergency vehicles) to get from the Mainland to Wallops Island (and vice versa).
+In the event the existing bridge failed an inspection, NASA would close the bridge temporarily, or permanently, as needed, and there would be no access for vehicles (including emergency vehicles) to or from the Mainland and Wallops Island.